-SUBSTANTIATION: (Check □ if project is located within the view-shed of any Scenic Route listed in the General Plan)
+SUBSTANTIATION: (Check $\Box$ if project is located within the view-shed of any Scenic Route listed in the General Plan)

 The Project is in a desert area of unincorporated San Bernardino County with limited tall or dense development in the vicinity.
 The Project Site is surrounded by undeveloped vacant land in all directions, rural residences to the north, west, and south, and existing solar farms to the southwest.
 The Project Site has views of mountain foothills and ridgelines to the west and south.
 No scenic views, scenic vistas, or scenic resources as designated by the General Plan are known to occur in the vicinity of the Project.
+Additionally, there are no California Department of Transportation (Caltrans) State Scenic Highways within the Project vicinity.